datarza/DataViewExtenders/README.md

 # DataViewExtenders

-These extenders give ability to generate columns on DataGridView and controls in FlowLayoutPanel.
+These extenders can generate columns on DataGridView and create controls in FlowLayoutPanel.

 ## Current state